laila-chammaa/room-reservation-JAX-WS/README.md

 Student: Laila Chamma'a
 ID: 40107470
-# Distributed Room Reservation System (DRRS) using Java CORBA
+# Distributed Room Reservation System (DRRS) using JAX-WS

 In this assignment, I implemented a distributed room reservation system (DRRS) for a university with multiple campuses: a distributed system used by administrators